 L-Phenylalanine 500 mg up to 3-times per day

-We recommend using L-Phenylalanine as a nootropic supplement.
+I recommend using L-Phenylalanine as a nootropic supplement.

 Your body does synthesize some L-Tyrosine from phenylalanine which comes from high-protein foods like chicken, fish, almonds, avocados and bananas.